xuridi01/FeedForwardNN/README.md

 # Neural Network for MNIST Classification

 This repository contains a feedforward neural network implementation designed to classify handwritten digits from the MNIST dataset.
 The model is built using Python and NumPy, and it includes training and testing functionalities.
+This network is designed with mini batch gradient descent, whole data set is processed sequentially in one epoch but weights and biases are changed after mini batch.

 ## Introduction